t-jor/MarketFlash-Project/README.md

 # MarketFlash-Project
 Mini Project for Masterschool.
 Task: Build SQLite database for marketing campaign analysis.
-Includes a full Crow’s Foot ER diagram, SQL scripts for database creation with test data, and sample queries for cost and performance analysis.
-Tableau dashboards and story for visualization.
+Includes a functional ER diagram, SQL scripts for database creation with test data, and Tableau dashboards and story for visualization.